 The tank flap is released manually.
 The tank holds approximately 55 litres.
+For all-wheel drive vehicles, the tank capacity is approximately 60 litres.

-Fig. 156 Tank flap open
+Fig. 159 Tank flap open

 Opening the fuel tank cap

 - Lift the lid.

 - Hold the cap firmly with one hand, then insert the key into the lock and rotate 180° to the left.

 - Unscrew the cap, turning it anticlockwise.